 Open water leads develop in May, slowly expand in June.
 Clearing becomes extensive during July but Ungava Bay often remains encumbered with heavy deformed ice, with some embedded old ice in July.
 Complete clearing has taken place as early as mid-July and as late as the end of August.
 However it is worth noting that incursions of second year ice from Foxe Channel occur in some years.
-Figure 40 is a composite ice chart for 16 May 2011, compiled by the Canadian Ice Service (CIS), showing the extent of the fast and mobile ice areas in Hudson Bay and Strait.
+Figure 39 is a composite ice chart for 16 May 2011, compiled by CIS, showing the extent of the fast and mobile ice areas in Hudson Bay and Strait.

-Figure 40 Example of a Regional Ice Chart for Hudson Bay and Hudson Strait
+Figure 39 - Example of a regional ice chart for Hudson Bay and Hudson Strait (Chart courtesy of CIS)